tsbertalan/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+## Methods

+### Path Definition

+all in frenet frame

+callable s(t), d(t) function

+also derivatives are callable

+piecewise responsibility

+separate t0 and t1 per piece

+t0 to tmax

+greater than tmax gives projection of final derivatives

+### Path Extension

+originally, take given last unfollowed points--bad world to Frenet conversion though.

+Instead, shift responsibility points and t0 t1 points, maybe deleting pieces

+Then, extend with JMT maintaining initial... what

+### Monte Carlo Search

+i searched for the lowest cost path in a space spanned by...

+at first, regular grid, but curse of dimensionality

+### Cost Function

 ## Basic Build Instructions

 1. Clone this repo.